Filter-Bubble/filterbubbel-nlp/10_Current_tools.md

 ## [Frog](https://languagemachines.github.io/frog/)

 Frog is an integration of memory-based natural language processing (NLP) modules developed for Dutch.

-There are some issues with output conversion (ie. in proper connlu with the same tagset, no multi word units), so the scores a a lower bound.
+Note: There are some issues with output conversion (ie. in proper connlu with the same tagset, no multi word units), so the scores are a lower bound.

 ## [spaCy](https://spacu.io)